magepal/magento2-custom-shipping-rate/README.md

 [![Total Downloads](https://poser.pugx.org/magepal/magento2-customshippingrate/downloads)](https://packagist.org/packages/magepal/magento2-customshippingrate)
 [![Latest Stable Version](https://poser.pugx.org/magepal/magento2-customshippingrate/v/stable)](https://packagist.org/packages/magepal/magento2-customshippingrate)

-This extension provides store owners the ability to add custom shipping cost for every admin order or create predefined shipping methods for frontend customers.
+Our Magento2 extension provides store owners the ability to apply a custom shipping charges when creating new admin order or to create predefined flat rate shipping methods for frontend customers.

+This free extension is essential for businesses that do a lot of phone orders and want to offer special customer different shipping cost.
+During admin order creation you can simply enter the custom shipping amount for a particular order instead of choosing a predefined standard shipping rate.

 ### Custom Shipping Price for Admin Order